chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ##2D Transforms and Triangles

-I think of a 2D transform, the sort of thing that Context2D.setTransform() or matrix(...) accepts, as something that can transform any triangle in the source image, into any triangle in the destination image.
+I think of a 2D transform, the sort of thing that Context2D's setTransform(...) or CSS3 transform's matrix(...) accepts, as something that can transform any triangle in the source image, into any triangle in the destination image.
 That makes it ideal if the shape of your source image is triangular and you want it to stay triangular in the destination image -

 TRIANGLE TRANSFORM (with points highlighted)